This topic assumes you have completed the installation steps in either Install on Linux: Main Components or Install on Windows: Main Components

-Tomcat uses port 8080 by default, and to load any page served by Tomcat, you must either specify the port number as shown above, or you must configure the Tomcat installation to use a different port number.
+Tomcat uses port 8080 by default.
+To load any page served by Tomcat, you must either specify the port number, or configure the Tomcat installation to use a different port.
 To configure the Tomcat HTTP connector port, edit the server.xml file at:

 attribute to the desired number.
 In most cases, you'll want to change this value to "80", which is the default port number used by web browsers.
 If you change this value to "80", users will not need to include the port number in the URL to access LabKey Server.

 You can run two web servers on the same machine only if they use different port numbers, so if you have a web server running you may need to reconfigure one to avoid conflicts.

 If you have an existing installation of Tomcat, you can configure LabKey Server to run on that installation, OR install a separate instance of Tomcat for LabKey Server.
 In either case, you will need to configure LabKey to use a port that is not in use by another application.

 If you receive a JVM_BIND error when you attempt to start Tomcat, it means that the port Tomcat is trying to use is in use by another application.
 The other application could be another instance of Tomcat, another web server, or some other application.
 You'll need to configure one of the conflicting applications to use a different port.
 Note that you may need to reconfigure more than one port setting.
 For example, in addition to the default HTTP port defined on port 8080, Tomcat also defines a shutdown port at 8005.
 If you are running more than one instance of Tomcat, you'll need to change the value of the shutdown port for one of them as well.

 Security Settings and Considerations

 Configure LabKey Server to Run Under SSL/TLS (Recommended)